(Last Updated: Feb. 7, 2021)

 In order to oversee the activities and make decisions of NANCiS, facilitators will be selected from each of the constituent organization, and form a facilitators committee.
 Also, by mutual vote among the facilitators, several co-representatives will be elected to represent of NANCiS.
-Depending on the activities, the secretarial affairs of NANCiS will be shared and carried out by the facilitators and the constituent organizations.
+The facilitators committee also has a few coordinators and advisors with specialized knowledge and experience.
+Depending on the activities, the secretarial affairs of NANCiS will be shared and carried out by the facilitators committee and the constituent organizations.

 Hokkaido NGO Network Association

 Nagoya NGO Center